TalicZealot/Frontslide-Wiki/README.md

 * Moderation functionality to review and publish submissions and edits
 * Authentication exclusively through Twitter for ease of use and security (Identity/Oauth)

-* **Implemented with the purpose of beinmg a wiki for the Castlevania: Symphony of the Night speedrunning community**
-  * Automatic backup of speedrun.com leaderboard
-  * Dynamic world record display in category pages
-  * Archive of the old leaderboard

 # Technical

 * Initial implementation with ASP.NET WebForms client using MVP architectural pattern